hamzabilalbaig/Hangman-8/README.md

    4. As a Returning Visitor, I want to be able to play with a friend to see who gets a higher score.

  - Frequent User Goals.
-   1. As a Frequent User, I want to be able to be able to notice different still being guessed.
+   1. As a Frequent User, I want to be able to notice different words still being guessed.
    2. As a Frequent User, I want the navigation to be the same throughout.